ccarpen291/web-scraping-challenge/README.md

 Finally, we pulled a few different images and really just saved the html of those images where the image is being saved on the website and we are just using our website as a repeater

-This homework was very challenging.
-I'm glad that Justin was available to help, without him I would have been lost.